bitcoin-api/bitcoin-api-full-stack/README.md

 **About**

-MongoDB is used locally on your Bitcoin-Api Bitcoin node server for caching.
+MongoDB is used locally on your Bitcoin-API Bitcoin node server for caching.
 It prevents unnecessary non local server database writes to the main cloud database when updating addresses and balances.

 These instructions will go through setting up MongoDB on an Amazon Linux server.
 If your machine is not an Amazon Linux, you can find the appropriate instructions here in the [official MongoDB Linux installation instructions](https://docs.mongodb.com/manual/administration/install-on-linux/).